 - Theft to obtain money for more Percocet

 - Forgery and fraud to get money for more Percocet

-- Sexual favors and prostitution to support addiction
+- Sexual favors and prostitution to support their addiction

-- Pawning or selling cherished possessions and family heirlooms for money
+- Pawning or selling cherished possessions and family heirlooms for cash

 - Willingness to separate from family and friends to maintain addiction